rajat-mehra05/webiste-highlight-saver/README.md

 - **Saved Highlights**: Previously saved text is highlighted with a yellow background
 - **Hover Effects**: Hover over saved highlights to see additional information
+- **Navigation Feedback**: Clear visual feedback when navigating to highlights

 ## 📁 File Structure